 A major part of celebrity branding is the announcement of the deal size, especially if it represents impressive sums, as if to say to both competitors and consumer ‘take notice of this’.
 For example in 2012 when Beyonce signed a 10 year USD 50 million deal with Pepsi Co., who also agreed to sponsor all her creative projects in exchange of exclusive association with the brand, it created tremendous talkabilty at all levels, from her fans, to regular Pepsi drinkers, to the bankers and marketers alike.

 Back home, celebrity endorsements are few and far between and the deal amounts are certainly not broadcasted in the mainstream media.
 We see the celebrities appearing in ads and at launch parties and its unclear if they just received an appearance fee or signed an endorsement deal.
-Also, if a deal of significant proportions was announced, we could expect a bunch of long lost relatives, KRA officials and Kiambu gangs waiting for the celebrity at their security gate when they get home at night.
+Also, if a deal of significant proportions was announced, we could expect a bunch of long lost relatives, KRA officials and Kiambu gangs waiting for the celebrity at their gate when they get home at night.

 Since we don’t see these local arrangements running for extended durations we are caused to believe that the ROI is hard to measure or to justify.
 Did Catherine Ndereba’s appearance on milk adds contribute to an increase in sales?
 Did Wahu’s endorsement of the rebranded Rexona get her fans scrambling for the antiperspirant in the stores?
 Did Jua Kali’s deal with Orange Kenya lead to overwhelming success of the brand or help it challenge the likes of Safaricom or Airtel for market share?

-Celebrity branding isn’t without risks and one of them is when the chosen star tumbles from the heavens and crashes back on earth.
+Celebrity branding isn’t without risks and one of them is when the chosen star tumbles from the heavens and crashes back to earth.
 When Tiger Woods, one of the worlds greatest golfers, was involved in a scandal he was a brand ambassador for Nike apparel and footwear.
 It is said that Nike lost up to USD.
 12 billion due to this scandal.
 On a light note, we also heard that sales of the brand of golf clubs that his wife used to damage his SUV shot through the roof.

 Beyonce’s deal with Pepsi Co. was defined as a partnership because fans would be more comfortable knowing that their star endorses a brand that they use and believe in, rather than signing deals because they need the extra cash — which could hurt both the credibility of the brand and the celebrity.
 When it works well, brand association provides an incredible emotional connection and drives reach to a highly engaged audience.